 Quite why it’s taken me so long to invest in decent headphones, I’ll never know.
 For the longest time, I made do with the free in-ear buds that come with most new mobile phones.
 The ones Samsung provide on their flagship Galaxy range are okay, but really just for casual use.

 I listen to music at work for 4 – 6 hours most days.
-I also tend to use them when walking around if I’m on my own, especially for those mundane trips to the supermarket or to grab a coffee.
+I also tend to wear earphones when walking around on my own, especially for those mundane trips to the supermarket or grabbing a coffee.
 In other words, I’m pretty reliant on headphones on a daily basis.

 One day, I decided I’d had enough and wanted good quality sound on the move.
 Active noise cancellation was a key requirement, as well as comfort and good battery life.
 I was prepared to invest a decent amount if the product justified the price – I fully expected to get plenty of use out of them.

 After some initial research, I narrowed it down to the Bose QuietComfort QC35, or these Sony WH-1000XM2.
 My local John Lewis store had both available to try, so I went in and spent a decent amount of time with each one hooked up to my phone.
 I tested them with a variety of my favourite EDM tracks to compare sound quality.